random-guys/swapi-frontend-developer-test/README.md

 # Front-end Developer Test
-Using either Vue (preferably) or React framework, build a star wars directory using [SWAPI](https://swapi.co/), which has all api endpoints required for the applicatoion.
+Using either Vue (preferably) or React framework, build a star wars directory using [SWAPI](https://swapi.co/), which has all api endpoints required for the application.

+## Website layout
+Layout files can be found [here](https://www.dropbox.com/sh/ndhyzrrkyzkzv5k/AACpahtQO02IZkUefUb6o6yxa?dl=0)

 ## Functional requirements
 - User can view a list of people (humans & robots), list item should contain full name, birth year and gender